 What Can Wedding Backdrops Do for Your Wedding Day?

-In the case of a wedding ceremony held in a stunning location with breath-taking vistas, you may be able to get away with it without using a backdrop entirely.
 For those of us who have more mundane venues, and want to draw attention away from the guests and into the ceremony location, a simple decorative backdrop produces a frame-like appearance that will draw everyone’s attention to both the couple and the wedding MC.

 It is important to understand the difference between a background and a backdrop.
 In a photograph of people or things, a background is defined as everything that is visible behind the subject.
 A backdrop is any surface (such as paper, fabric, or item) that is placed behind the subject in order to improve the subject’s appearance in the photograph.

 Canvas and muslin are two of the most popular textiles for backdrops.
 Adding texture with canvas is an excellent idea, and muslin is lighter.
 A cotton-polyester blend or a matte fabric with a fleece-like texture is often used successfully.
 Cotton-polyester blends are extremely adaptable, and fleece-like matte textiles are excellent for green screen applications.

 For more inspiration about wedding backdrops, you can try Kate Wedding Backdrops.

 How to Choose The Right Wedding Backdrop

 Ordering a backdrop that is a little too large rather than slightly too small is always safer to because it is far easier to cut an image than it is to digitally stretch the background in the post-production mode.
 According to the above-mentioned criteria, 6.5×10ft, 8×10ft, and 8×12ft (Width/Height) are sufficient for the majority of regularly scheduled sessions.